kdeldycke/openerp.buildout/README.md

 openerp.buildout
 ================

-This is a quick and dirty buildout to help me generate OpenERP instances for tests and development.
+This is a quick and dirty buildout to generate OpenERP instances for tests and development.

 It is far from mature enough to be used in production, but feel free to send patches to help me improve this situation.